Organ

 Travel Opportunities

-The organ studio goes on annual study trips, alternating between destinations in Europe (Paris 2024, Germany 2026) and the the U.S. (Boston 2025).
+The organ studio goes on annual study trips, alternating between destinations in Europe (Paris 2024, Germany 2026) and the U.S. (Boston 2025).
 These trips offer students the possibility to experience first-hand the sounds of the instruments that inspired many of the masterworks of the organ repertoire.
 Encounters with local organists and visits to major monuments, museums and operas/concert halls provide students with an immersive experience in the culture of the respective destinations.

 Guest Artists